“Meditation” is a vague term.

-Last year, Leigh Brasington authorized me to teach jhana in the lineage of his teacher, the Ven.
+Leigh Brasington authorized me to teach jhana in the lineage of his teacher, the Ven.
 Ayya Khema.
 This method cultivates jhana as described in the Pali canon, rather than in the commentaries.
-It’s an honor to be leading my first retreat in this style later this fall.
 In my experience, jhana meditation can lead to transformative experiences, aid in the work of insight, add variety to meditation practice, and provide valuable tools for modern life.
 It’s a vital part of the eightfold path.

 Which I guess is why it’s there.

 This article was originally published September 22, 2016.